-The investment universe is composed by MSCI Emerging Market index plus 0 to 25 securities of companies out of the MSCI Emerging Market index.

-The invested securities of companies out of MSCI Emerging Markets have to be domiciled or exercising the predominant part of their economic activity in Emerging Markets.
+The investment universe is composed by MSCI Emerging Market index plus off-benchmark securities within 15% limit.
+The invested securities of companies out of MSCI Emerging Markets benchmark index have to be domiciled or exercising the predominant part of their economic activity in Emerging Markets.